huggingface/transformers/docs/source/model_doc/deberta.rst

 position, respectively, and the attention weights among words are computed using disentangled matrices on their contents and relative positions.
 Second, an enhanced mask decoder is used to replace the output softmax layer to predict the masked tokens for model pretraining.
-We show that these two techniques significantly improve the efficiency of model pre-training and performance of downstream tasks.
+We show that these two techniques significantly improve the efficiency of model pretraining and performance of downstream tasks.
 Compared to RoBERTa-Large, a DeBERTa model trained on half of the training data performs consistently better on a wide range of NLP tasks, achieving improvements on MNLI by +0.9% (90.2% vs. 91.1%), on SQuAD v2.0 by +2.3% (88.4% vs. 90.7%) and RACE by +3.6% (83.2% vs. 86.8%).
 The DeBERTa code and pre-trained models will be made publicly available at https://github.com/microsoft/DeBERTa.*